 Strong overall health relies on you have a healthy set of teeth.
-Any signs of a dead tooth indicate dangers that could prove consequential.
+Any signs of a dead tooth, including a dead or broken wisdom tooth, can indicate dangers that could prove consequential and will require removal treatment.
 One of the difficulties of it is that it is hardly noticeable in its early stages of decay.
 There are many dental issues you may experience at any stage in life, but when it comes to decay and a dead tooth, you need to visit a dentist straight away, likely for extraction treatment.

 What Is A Dead Tooth?

 A dead tooth comprises dead nerves owing to a lack of blood supply to the pulp, which is the inner centre part of the tooth.
 When blood supply is cut off from the pulp, the nerves become damaged and the tooth begins to die because it isn’t receiving the necessary oxygen and nutrients to remain healthy.
 This also invites harmful bacteria build-up and a greater chance of infection.
 The tooth will eventually fall out by itself.